Authentic and thoroughly delicious, this tandoori chicken is a total showstopper, rivaling your favorite Indian restaurant!

 The versions of Tandoori Chicken eaten in India, Bangladesh and Pakistan are usually quite spicy.
 Kashmiri chile powder is used to give it heat as well as give it it’s reddish hue.
 Western versions are more mild, and food coloring is often used to create color, although paprika and turmeric create nice coloring as well.
 I don’t like food coloring and I didn’t use it here.
-Instead, I stick to the more traditional methods of using generous amount of paprika and turmeric as well as Kashmiri chile powder (but cayenne pepper can be used instead.
+Instead, I stick to the more traditional methods of using generous amount of paprika and turmeric as well as Kashmiri chile powder (but cayenne pepper can be used instead).

-Without further ado, let’s get to that Tandoori Chicken!
+And now without further ado, let’s get to that Tandoori Chicken!

 - 4 skinless chicken drumsticks

 - 1 teaspoon coriander seeds

 - 1 black cardamom ,seeds only

 - 1/2 teaspoon fenugreek seeds